Sri Sravanthi Movies

 Sri Sravanthi Movies is an Indian film production company established by Sravanthi Ravi Kishore and located in Hyderabad.
 It is one of India's largest film production companies with over 30 years of contribution to Telugu cinema.
-Its first film was Ladies Tailor with Rajendra Prasad in 1986.
-Shivam (2015), starring Ram Pothineni and Raashi Khanna, was a landmark film for the company, which celebrated its 30th anniversary in 2015.
+The first film was Ladies Tailor (1986) with Rajendra Prasad.
+The production company is mainly known for its collaborations with Vamsy and K. Vijaya Bhaskar.